 Here is the completed sound booth with the top light installed.
 Make sure you install the light before you put the top on… it just makes life easier.

-More pics of the sound booth.
+Another shot of the poor man's sound booth.
 You can see it is actually quite roomy.
-I suppose if you wanted to save on material cost you could actually do a 3X3 box… but then you just get cranky voice talent…
+I suppose if you wanted to save on material cost you could actually do a 3X3 box… but then you'd just get cranky voice talent…

 So… next up is to put the sound booth to use.
 We actually fell in love with Adobe Audition for recording and editing.
 It makes cleaning up the audio very simple and is user friendly (especially if you are used to the other tools in the Adobe arsenal.
 One thing to point out is the importance of a good microphone with a good stand and pop shield.
 This will reduce any noise you get from your voice that could cause the stand to vibrate…